 Thongsbridge Tennis Club offers a wide range of coaching programmes to suit different levels and standards of tennis players, from beginners to the more advanced and the very young to the more mature player.

-Participating in Mini Tennis will be beneficial for your children on many levels.
+Participating in tennis can be beneficial for your children on many levels.
 Their confidence will grow as they progress through the stages.
 They’ll get all the benefits of regular physical activity too, their work on the court will help them to keep fit, healthy and happy.
 They’ll learn the fair play values of tennis as well – these encourage good behaviour and sportsmanship.

 We want children to flourish in an environment where they feel comfortable and feel like their skills are continuing to improve.

 Alongside these courses, the club runs invitational groups for those players that show potential to become future champions!

 This is an introduction to tennis.
 Here, we’ll help kids improve their balance, agility and co-ordination while teaching them about the sport we love.
 At this stage it’s not about winning or losing, it’s just getting to grips with the basics.

 Time to throw in some tactics, problem-solving, and guides to sportsmanship and leadership.
 At this stage children will know all of the rules and will be serving and returning in matches.

 Time to find your game.
 Playing on a full size court with the same size balls the pros use, kids will continue to explore different styles on the court, and start to choose their own.

 Serve, rally and score (Age 6-8)

 This will look a bit more like the tennis you know.
 You’ll see overarm serves, rallies and volleys.
 Coaches will help children to further develop their co-ordination, balance and speed.
 We’ll introduce relaxed competition here too.